OptimalLockdown/Covid19inEngland/docsource/FAQ.rst

 Questions and Answers (for the public and media)
 =================================================

+..
+TODO: add discussion on data-driven fitting wrt parameters determined by clinician knowledge, and fact that parameters that better fit a model are not the ones that are actually the true physical parameters with that physical meaning.
+However, possibilitiy of leveraging experts adive (through priors) and data-driven procedures.

 1. What is this project?
 ~~~~~~~~~~~~~~~~~~~~~~~~

 This project presently focuses on developing cutting-edge epidemic models tailored to the UK population, calibrating them with approximate Bayesian computation (ABC) using data from the spread of COVID-19 in the UK provided by Public Health England (PHE), the National Health Service (NHS) and the Office for National Statistics (ONS) rather than using global estimates of parameters of transmission dynamics.
 We also integrate `Google mobility data <https://www.google.com/covid19/mobility/>`_ in our model to reflect the affects of the lockdown on the UK population.
 Lorenzo Pacchiardi of Department of statistics, University of Oxford  and `Dr. Ritabrata Dutta of Department of statistics, University of Warwick <https://warwick.ac.uk/fac/sci/statistics/staff/academic-research/dutta/>`_ are presently working on improving the epidemic model by integrating data about commuting patterns of UK citizens constructed from the 2011 census data.